Cara Delevingne: Modelling

-Delevingne had her first modelling job at age ten in an editorial shot by Bruce Weber for Vogue Italia alongside model Lady Eloise Anson.
-She signed with Storm Management in 2009.
-She worked in the industry for a year before booking a paying job and went through two seasons of castings before landing her first runway show.
-Delevingne was scouted by Burberry's Christopher Bailey in 2012 while working part-time in the office of a fashion website.
-Bailey cast her in the company's spring/summer 2011 campaign.
+Delevingne had her first modelling job at age ten in 2002, in an editorial for Vogue Italia.
+She worked in the industry for a year before booking a paying job and went through two seasons of castings before landing her first runway show; she was scouted by Burberry designer Christopher Bailey and made her first catwalk appearance at London Fashion Week 2011, for the Burberry Prorsum A/W collection.